rbrands/robert-brands-com/README.md

 - Responsive Design with Bootstrap
 - GitHub Actions

-Fell free to use it as start for your own development or to understand and see examples of the mentioned technologies.
+Feel free to use it as start for your own development or to understand and see examples of the mentioned technologies.